julio-marques-tech/OCI-K8s-DevOps/README.md

 ├── docs/           # Markdown files with guides, architecture, diagrams └── README.md       # Overview and instructions (this file)
 ---
-## ✅ Lab Status
+✅ Lab Status
+To keep track of the lab's progress:

- Flask API + PostgreSQL containerized
+✅ Flask API + PostgreSQL containerized

- Tested locally with Docker Compose
+✅ Tested locally with Docker Compose

- Deployed on OCI
+🔄 Deployment on Oracle Cloud Infrastructure (OCI)

- CI/CD pipeline in GitHub Actions
+🔄 CI/CD pipeline configured via GitHub Actions

- Infrastructure provisioned with Terraform
+🔄 Infrastructure provisioning with Terraform

- Ansible automation
+🔄 Configuration automation with Ansible

- Full documentation and diagrams
+📚 Full documentation with guides, diagrams and instructions

 🛠️ Technologies & Tools
-Tool	Purpose
+Tools and technologies used in this lab:

-Flask	Backend API (Python microservice)
+Flask (Python) – Microservice for the API

-PostgreSQL	Relational database
+PostgreSQL – Relational database

-Docker	Containerization
+Docker & Docker Compose – Containerization

+Kubernetes – Orchestration of containers

-Docker Compose	Multi-container orchestration Kubernetes	Production-grade container orchestration Terraform	Infrastructure as Code (IaC)
+Terraform – Infrastructure as Code (IaC)

-GitHub Actions	CI/CD pipelines
+GitHub Actions – CI/CD pipeline automation

+Ansible – Configuration management

-Ansible	Provisioning and configuration management Oracle Cloud	Cloud deployment target
+Oracle Cloud Infrastructure (OCI) – Cloud provider target

 🧠 Learning Objectives
+Main goals behind the lab:

-Gain fluency in cloud-native DevOps tools
+Develop fluency with cloud-native DevOps tools

-Understand microservices, containers, and networking
+Understand containers, microservices, networking, and orchestration

-Apply CI/CD concepts in real pipelines
+Create and maintain real-world CI/CD pipelines

-Learn and apply Infrastructure as Code (IaC)
+Apply IaC principles using Terraform

-Integrate with Oracle Cloud and Salesforce
+Integrate OCI knowledge with Salesforce and Trailhead studies

+Build a portfolio-worthy project, helping others in the tech community

-🧪 Run Locally (API + DB in Docker) bash
+🧪 Run Locally (Docker Compose) bash
 Copiar
 Editar
-# Clone the repository
+# Clone the repo
 git clone https://github.com/julio-marques-tech/OCI-K8s-DevOps.git
 cd OCI-K8s-DevOps/docker

 # Start the containers
 docker-compose up --build -d

-# Test the Flask API
+# Test the API
-curl http://localhost:5000/               # GET - check API
+curl http://localhost:5000/               # GET - API check
-curl http://localhost:5000/users          # GET - list users
+curl http://localhost:5000/users          # GET - fetch all users
 curl -X POST http://localhost:5000/users \
   -H "Content-Type: application/json" \
   -d '{"name": "Julio", "email": "julio@example.com"}' 🤝 Contributing
-This repository is part of my personal study lab but also open to the community.
-Feel free to fork, test, submit issues or pull requests.
-Let’s grow together. 🌱
+This project is not only for personal learning but also to help others in the community.

+Feel free to:

+Fork the repo

+Suggest improvements

+Open issues or PRs

+Share with other learners 🚀

 📄 License
-MIT License

-🧭 Final Notes
-Stay tuned!
-I’ll be updating this repository as I go through my certifications, expand my cloud skills, and build real-world experience — always sharing the journey. 🌍
+Distributed under the MIT License.
+See LICENSE for more information.